 Nashville has a lot of outdoor spaces, but Radnor Lake State Park is a particular favorite.
 It’s the closest state park in Nashville and allows guests to get out in nature without traveling too far from the city center.

 The park has 6 trails for hiking and wildlife observation.
 If you’re lucky, you’ll see turtles, otters, owls, or one of the many animals that make the park their home.
 Radnor Lake is the perfect place for nature lovers to get away from the bustle of the city and enjoy hiking through beautiful views.

-👉 Pro Tip: Radnor Lake is especially popular with morning hikers, and parking is sometimes limited.
+👉 Pro Tip: Radnor Lake is especially popular with morning hikers (in fact, it tops my list of hikes in Nashville), and so parking is sometimes limited.
 Either get there very early or wait until the afternoon.

 Museums & Culture